Businessplan.Earlylight.io | Updated: Feb 2026

 Investor Business Plan

-Houston-based sustainable agriculture and biotech platform commercializing black soldier fly products, frass fertilizer, specialty animal blends, biodigester-integrated waste systems, and higher-value chitin/chitosan derivatives.
+Houston-based sustainable agriculture and biotech platform commercializing black soldier fly products, frass fertilizer, specialty animal blends, distributed modular waste-to-value services, and higher-value chitin/chitosan derivatives.

 $6.0M